Letting Go instead of Loading Up

 Right before the spring semester begins, it may be helpful to audit your family’s after-school schedule to see where we can gain family time back, and ease up on hectic commitments.

-Does Sarah have an art class twice a week that she hates, and would rather stick to basketball?
-Is there a way school pick-up duty can be better shared with your spouse, a friend, or the school bus?
-Can dinner be structured so that most family members, some days of the week can cook, eat, and clean together?
+Does Sarah have an art class twice a week that she hates and would rather stick to basketball?
+Can school pick-up duty be better shared with your spouse, a friend, or the school bus?
+Can dinner be structured so that most family members can cook, eat, and clean together on some days of the week?

 Weekends